 Here are a few potentially interesting things about me:

 I'm originally from the suburbs just south of Richmond, VA.
-I currently live in a small town in New York.
+I currently live in the great, tiny state of Rhode Island.

 I started writing because of a 7th grade homework assignment.
 My teacher Denise Stewart (A towering woman with incredible diction and a mass of curls who, in my memory, looks exactly like Lynn Redgrave) told me my story was good and that I should consider continuing to write.
 I've been taking her advice for roughly the last 27 years.

 Towards the end of Junior High I attended the University of VA's Young Writers Workshop, which is basically writers' camp.
 It was exactly as nerdy and as utterly fantastic as you might imagine.
 If you're a teen into writing, definitely check it out.

 During High School, when not writing, I was pretty wrapped up in the process of becoming a big ol' theater nerd.
 I wrote stuff and directed plays and performed in shows like Indians, A Streetcar Named Desire, The Taming of the Shrew, The Man of La Mancha and various others.

 After HS I went to study acting at East Carolina University then moved to New York right after that to ply my new trade.
 A few years later writing reared it's head again and I left NY and headed out to UC San Diego where I got an MFA in playwriting.

 A year or so after grad school I started reading books from writers like M.T.
 Anderson, KL Going, and David Almond and was blown away by the quality of writing that was going on for teen audiences.
 I was hooked.

 When I'm not writing books I volunteer as a crisis counselor at Crisis Text Line.
 If you ever feel overwhelmed or like you can't go on, simply text "Hello" to 741741 and you will be connected to a trained crisis counselor.